SommAid/20EECE3093C-24SS.github.io/_sources/24ss/frontmatter.md

 ## Course Project

 Start now, do not wait.
+The course project is due at the end of the semester **but requires continuous work throughout the semester, and this work must be trackable**.

 ## Midterm and Final Exams

 In this course, there will be no midterm or final exam.
-Instead, the comprehensive evaluation of your learning and understanding of Software Engineering will be through the course project divided into two parts.
-Part 1 of the project is due at the midpoint of the course, while Part 2 is due at the end of the examination period.
+Instead, the comprehensive evaluation of your learning and understanding of Software Engineering will be through the course project.